Cyclone1070/spyglass/README.md

 # spyglass

-Front End For Custom Search Engine.
+A frontend For Custom Search Engine.

 Currently powered by Google Custom Search Engine API as proof of concept.